Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Do not use Optrex eye drops for more than 28 days after opening the bottle.
 After 28 days, you should discard of the medicine - this is because the medicine can only stay sterile for a short period.

-Always keep medicine out of the sight and reach from children and pets.
+Always keep medicine out of sight and reach from children and pets.

-While alcohol is unlikely to affect Optrex, alcohol can cause dehydration which may exacerbate the symptoms of dry eyes.
+While alcohol is unlikely to affect Optrex, alcohol can cause dehydration which may worsen the symptoms of dry or blood shot eyes.

 Remove your contact lenses before applying the eye drops.
 Wait 15 minutes before putting your contact lenses back in.